happycube/cxadc-linux3/README.md

 make modules_install
 depmod -a`

-`depmod -a` makes it auto load on startup
+`depmod -a` enables auto load on startup

 Build the level adjustment tool: